Steps You Need To Follow For Your Texas Real Estate Broker License

-To be eligible to apply for a real estate Broker License, an individual must furnish the Commission satisfactory evidence of successfully completing the following five education & experience requirements:
+To be eligible to apply for a real estate Broker License in Texas, an individual must furnish the Commission satisfactory evidence of successfully completing the following five education & experience requirements:

 Effective September 1, 2012, the requirements are: At least four years active experience in Texas as a licensed real estate salesperson or broker during the 60 month period immediately preceding the filing of the application OR if licensed as a broker in another state, not less than four years active experience as a licensed real estate salesperson or broker during the 60 month period immediately preceding the filing of the application.